Example: [Collected on the Internet, 2004]

-The production of flu vaccine (and the requirement of meeting Food and Drug Administration standards) is a labor-intensive process.
-Flu vaccine is made by injecting virus into fertilized chicken eggs — each egg must be hand-inspected and hand-injected and produces only 4 or5 doses of vaccine.
+- The production of flu vaccine (and the requirement of meeting Food and Drug Administration standards) is a labor-intensive process.
+Flu vaccine is made by injecting virus into fertilized chicken eggs — each egg must be hand-inspected and hand-injected and produces only

 But Wyeth wasn't out of the flu vaccine business — yet.

 It was a partner with the Maryland biotech company, MedImmune, in making what they considered the flu shot of the future — a "live" virus vaccine squirted up the nose.
 They made

 Over three seasons, Wyeth lost $50 million from unsold flu vaccine.
 It was also facing millions of dollars in required improvements to keep its plant up to standards required by the Food and Drug Administration.

 Last April, Wyeth pulled out.
 It was done with flu vaccine.